 Once enamel has been removed, it will not come back.
 This makes the placement irreversible.
 However, porcelain veneers will most likely not last for a lifetime.
 Due to this, you will need to replace your veneers if they become damaged.
 Having realistic expectations and fully understanding the limitations of veneers is an important step in making an informed decision.

 To schedule your cosmetic dentistry consultation at our Austin office, please call 512-329-5967 today.
-Dr. Schmid serves patients in and around Round Rock, Texas.
+You can also click here to send us an Appointment Request Form, and our talented staff will help you book your appointment.
+Dr. Schmid serves patients in and around Austin, Texas.